foundling/tutorials/javascript/node/command_line_app/index.md

 # Controlling Dependency Loading in Node.js Command-Line Applications

-Recently, I've been building a command-line application for managing and getting information about a neuroscience study.
-Today I decided that it's too slow to load.
+Recently, I've been building a command-line application to manage the data-acquisition process for a scientific study.
+Today I admitted that it's just too slow to load and went about figuring out how to fix it.
+The results were great!
+I'd like to write a little bit about how that went down.

 ````
 app sub-command [ arguments ... ] [ options ... ]
 ````

 e.g.